darumatic/apigee-cli/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We built and use the Apigee CLI to implement and distribute features that allow our clients to manage CI/CD and perform self-service operations and promote our DevOps workflows in ways that are not supported by official tools.
+We built and use the Apigee CLI to implement and distribute features that allow our clients to manage CI/CD, perform self-service operations and promote our DevOps workflows in ways that are not supported by official tools.
 Additionally, we constantly add new features and make improvements to the CLI to make it more user-friendly based on client needs and feedback.